KEN R KNOPP

 Business Credentials:

-- Edward Jones Mississippi Leadership Team (current)
+- Edward Jones (Many years on Leadership Team mentoring, motivating, leading young Advisors)

 - Former Marketing Dir. for Harper & Morgan Rodeo Co., Nation’s largest Pro Rodeo producer (1983-2001).